-Luckily, Yucca has once again found favor amongst landscapers and homeowners, especially those that are interested only in growing plants that thrive on drought.
+Luckily, Yucca has once again found favor among landscapers and homeowners alike, especially those that are interested only in growing plants that thrive on drought.

 Although the long sword like leaves of these plants are not really succulent, it does fit neatly into the category of 'succulent plant' because of the fleshy roots, designed to store water for times when the lack of rainfall extends into years.